Transfer of learning refers to the “ability of a trainee to apply the behavior, knowledge, and skills acquired in one

 Consider the Theories of Training: There are three main theories on a successful transfer of training.

-- The first is called Theory of Identical Elements and states that training occurs when the skills in the course are identical to what is needed for the job (context relevant).
+- The first is called the Theory of Identical Elements and states that training occurs when the skills in the course are identical to what is needed for the job (context relevant).
 When there is a significant degree of similarity between the training environment and the workplace, there is said to be a high level of fidelity.
 When learners are able to apply what they’ve learned, this is called near transfer.

 - Secondly, there’s Stimulus Generalization Approach.
 With this method, lessons are structured, so only the most important and relevant parts of what is needed are taught.
 This maximizes training transfer by relying on far transfer, or the learner’s ability to apply knowledge even when the work environment is not similar to the learning environment.
 For this theory to work, we identify multiple ways a single skill can be used in different work situations so we can narrow down what is most important to be taught.
-To test learners’ transfer, we employ application assignments which are work problems which require training transfer to solve.
+To test learners’ transfer, we employ application assignments which are work problems that require training transfer to solve.

-- Lastly, we have Cognitive Theory of Transfer which theorizes that the success of transfer is dependent upon the learner’s ability to remember learned skills.
-To increase transfer, this theory emphasizes making the material meaningful and giving the learner methods, tricks and schemes to make information easier to remember.
-For example, acronym might be used to remember a step-by-step safety procedure.
+- Lastly, we have the Cognitive Theory of Transfer which theorizes that the success of transfer is dependent upon the learner’s ability to remember learned skills.
+To increase transfer, this theory emphasizes making the material meaningful and giving the learner methods, tricks, and schemes to make information easier to remember.
+For example, an acronym might be used to remember a step-by-step safety procedure.
 Potential applications of the learning are also discussed in order to make them easier to remember later when faced with a situation.

 2) Learner Factors